 His many other credits include scoring the original music for the film Get Bruce and performing on the hits television series “Better With You,” “Caroline in the City,” “Melrose Place,” “Coach,” “Cybil,” “7th Heaven” and upcoming “Devious Maids.”

 The roots of all this work began in Columbus, Ohio, where Feinstein started playing piano by ear as a 5-year-old.
 After graduating from high school, he worked in local piano bars for two years, moving to Los Angeles when he was 20.
 The widow of legendary concert pianist-actor Oscar Levant introduced him to Ira Gershwin in July 1977.
 Feinstein became Gershwin’s assistant for six years, which earned him access to numerous unpublished Gershwin songs, many of which he has since performed and recorded.

 Gershwin’s influence provided a solid base upon which Feinstein evolved into a captivating performer, composer and arranger of his own original music.
 He also has become an unparalleled interpreter of music legends such as Irving Berlin, Jerome Kern, Johnny Mercer, Duke Ellington and Harry Warren.
 Feinstein has received three honorary doctorates.

-Through his live performances, recordings, film and television appearances, and his songwriting (in collaboration with Alan and Marilyn Bergman, Lindy Robbins and Carole Bayer Sager), Feinstein is an all-star force in American music.
+Through his live performances, recordings, film and television appearances, and his songwriting (in collaboration with Alan and Marilyn Bergman, Lindy Robbins, Bob Merrill and Amanda Green), Feinstein is an all-star force in American music.